AndreyTeets/FileServer/README.md

 + ###### Step 6.
     `cd FileServer/bin/publish` (current working directory is `!important!`).
-    + `dotnet ./FileServer.dll` for non-self-contained.
+    + `dotnet ./FileServer.dll` for portable (framework-dependent cross-platform).
     + `"./FileServer.exe"` for self-contained when using windows cmd.
     + `./FileServer.exe` for self-contained when using windows pwsh.
     + `./FileServer` for self-contained when using linux.

-A practical end-to-end working example of setting up and running a non-self-contained .exe server for local development can be found in [_setup-server.bat](_setup-server.bat) and [_run-server.bat](_run-server.bat) scripts.
+A practical end-to-end working example of setting up, publishing and running a portable server for local development can be found in [_setup-server.bat](_setup-server.bat) and [_run-server.bat](_run-server.bat) scripts.

 ## Additional information
 The `master` branch is where the development happens, it may be unstable.
 Use the `stable` branch or one of the `v*` tags (releases) to build from the source code (the `stable` branch always points to the latest release, so it is essentially an analog to the "latest" tag for container images).

 Pre-built container images can be found [here](https://hub.docker.com/r/andreyteets/fileserver) on Docker Hub.
+Pre-built binaries can be found [here](https://github.com/AndreyTeets/FileServer/releases) in GitHub Releases.

 # License
 MIT License.
 See [LICENSE](LICENSE) file.